-CHEM 395 Special Topics in Chemistry 1 to 4 cr
+CHEM 395 Special Topics in Chemistry

 Covers current topics in chemistry including: bioinorganic chemistry, bioorganic chemistry, forensic chemistry and physical chemistry.
 Depending on the topic, laboratory exercises could be conducted as part of the course content.
 This course does not require an independent project.